lisab1993/Async-Toolkit/README.md

 Now in your browser, go to `http://localhost:8000/SpecRunner.html?random=false` to run the tests.

 Note, your python server may use a different port, for example port 8080 instead of 8000.
 Adjust the url above so it uses the correct port.

+## Hints

+When reading up on async, you may have come across Promises and the "async/await" syntax.
+We will certainly use those throughout the course.
+However, for many problems it is more appropriate to simply use callback functions.
+In this lab, callback functions will be enough, so no need to use Promises or async/await.